Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 what am I going to do today?

-So I, I need to fill my day.
+So I, I needed to fill my day.

 that's been sitting there for ten years.